NDevTK/infra/go/src/infra/cros/cmd/cros-tool-runner/internal/v2/README.md

 - `commands` package adopts command design pattern to provide an abstraction layer to interact with CLI tools.
 - `server` package hosts the service implementation.
-- TBD: `extensions` package implements extensions to the generic services.
+- `templates` package implements extensions to the generic services.
   Namely, easy-to-use "templated" APIs for commonly used containers.
-- Within a package, utility methods are grouped under a struct to be differentiated from other more "important" methods.
+- Within a package, utility methods are grouped under a struct to be namespaced from other more "important" methods.

 ## Run locally
 ```shell